 Leasing brokers who want to demonstrate their core competence to all of the Principal Funders who have worked with the BVRLA to develop this package; ALD Automotive, ARVAL, Hitachi, LeasePlan and Lex Autolease.
 These funders are able to view your learning log in real time, which in turn will support their respective governance programmes.

 Modules included in this package will enable you to keep up-to-date with the core knowledge requirements of the industry, as defined by the consortium, allowing you to evidence your competence in your role and your organisation’s commitment to the training and development of its workforce.

-£59.95 + VAT per learner for an annual subscription.
+£99.95 + VAT per learner for an annual subscription.
 Includes an on-line assessment and a Certificate of Completion for each module.
 If however, you have a relationship with any of the principle funders mentioned below, you are entitled to a subsidised rate of £69.95 +VAT per learner.

 This module will explore your understanding of bribery risks, and the steps that you need to take to help avoid and prevent bribery and comply with the UK Bribery Act.
 Important when you note that the World Bank estimates that over $1 trillion worth of bribes are paid out annually.

 This module covers the systems and procedures that a Firm should implement to prevent money laundering and terrorist financing, and your role in preventing these financial crimes.